niebert/wtf_fetch/README.md

 # What it does:
 * Downloads Wiki markup source for an article from a MediaWiki of the Wiki Foundation
 * Allows different MediaWiki source, e.g. Wikipedia, Wikiversity, Wikivoyage, ...
+* Create a JSON with of the following format:

 ## But what about...